mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

    echo "✅ Sample data uploaded to S3"
    ```

    The training and test datasets are now stored in S3, establishing the data foundation for our ML pipeline.
-S3 provides 99.999999999% (11 9's) durability and serves as the single source of truth for all ML artifacts, enabling reproducible experiments and model versioning.
+S3 provides 99.999999999% (11 9's) durability and serves as the single source of truth for all ML artifacts, enabling reproducible experiments and model versioning with built-in encryption and versioning enabled.

 4. **Create Data Preprocessing Script**:

    Data preprocessing standardizes input features and ensures consistent model performance across different datasets.
-SageMaker Processing Jobs provide managed infrastructure for these transformations, allowing data scientists to focus on business logic rather than infrastructure management.
-This approach scales automatically and integrates seamlessly with the broader ML workflow.
+SageMaker Processing Jobs provide managed infrastructure for these transformations, automatically scaling compute resources and integrating seamlessly with the broader ML workflow.
+This approach allows data scientists to focus on business logic rather than infrastructure management.

    ```bash
    # Create preprocessing script